-Always try a small amount before grouting your entire tiled area to check you are happy with the look of the grouted tiles before grouting the complete area.
-Clean the surface where you are going to tile and allow it to dry before proceeding.
+Always try a small inconspicuous area before grouting your entire tiled area to check you are happy with the look of the grouted tiles before grouting the complete area.
+Clean the surfaces where you are going to grout and allow to fully dry before proceeding.